1. Set your intention This Ramadan

 ما ملأ آدمي وعاء شراً من بطن، بحسب ابن آدم أكلات يقمن صلبه، فإن كان لا محالة؛ فتلث لطعامه وثلث لشرابه، وثلث لنفسه”.

 The purpose of Ramadan is not starvation.
 In fact, it is a boot camp for us to practice self-control.
-It’s not only about abstaining from food and drinks, however, it’s all about training ourselves to quit bad habits and adopt good ones.
+It’s not only about abstaining from food and drinks, however, but it’s also all about training ourselves to quit bad habits and adopt good ones.
 And this means developing our awareness and self-control.

 “O you who believe!
 Fasting is prescribed for you as it was prescribed for those before you, that you may become pious”